lbnl-science-it/cborg-web/content/english/pages/models.md

 The IT Division's Science IT group provides access to open models running on Berkeley Lab-owned networks and hardware, located in the Building 50 data center.
 LBL-Hosted models are free-to-use and are suitable for processing large amounts of data.

-{{< accordion "Meta LLaMA 3" >}}
+{{< accordion "LBL/Meta Llama 3" >}}

-LLaMA 3 is the latest version of the open source LLaMA model from Meta.
-LLaMA is friendly and conversational, and can perform reasonably complex text analysis such as data extraction into JSON.
+Llama 3 is the latest version of the open source LLM from Meta.
+Llama is friendly and conversational, with good reasoning capabilities approximately equivalent to ChatGPT 3.5.

-- **Endpoint Location**: Berkeley Lab - IT Division Data Center
+- **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Chat, Text Summarization, Coding Assistant
 - **Vision Support**: No
 - **Tool Support**: No